Bohm diffusion

 The diffusion of plasma across a magnetic field was conjectured to follow the Bohm diffusion scaling as indicated from the early plasma experiments of very lossy machines.
-This predicted that the rate of diffusion was linear with temperature and inversely linear with the strength of the confining magnetic field.
+This predicted that the rate of diffusion was linear with temperature ($D \propto T$) and inversely linear with the strength of the confining magnetic field ($D \propto B^{-1}$).

 The rate predicted by Bohm diffusion is much higher than the rate predicted by classical diffusion, which develops from a random walk within the plasma.
 The classical model scaled inversely with the square of the magnetic field.
 If the classical model is correct, small increases in the field lead to much longer confinement times.
 If the Bohm model is correct, magnetically confined fusion would not be practical.

 Early fusion energy machines appeared to behave according to Bohm's model, and by the 1960s there was a significant stagnation within the field.
 The introduction of the tokamak in 1968 was the first evidence that the Bohm model did not hold for all machines.
 Bohm predicts rates that are too fast for these machines, and classical too slow; studying these machines has led to the neoclassical diffusion concept.